 He also arranges activities, of course, suggesting the best times of day for things like snorkeling and seaplane excursions, and offers unique experiences such as an afternoon on a desert island or a private beach barbecue where the chef teaches you how to grill seafood the local way.
 Justin even matches his travelers to the staff members—from room butlers to dive instructors to massage therapists—who will best suit their needs and personalities.

 And we haven’t even mentioned the value-added benefits (such as complimentary meals and yacht transfers) or how much Justin can save you on business-class airfare to and from the islands, thanks to specially negotiated airfares.

 Even pinpointing the right resort in the first place isn’t as simple as it sounds.
 Your in-laws may have fallen in love with XYZ Private Island, but that doesn’t mean you will.
 To make the perfect match, your travel expert must ask the right questions and take the time to discover what lights your fire.

-Start feeling the spark with this list, from Lindsey, of the five most exclusive private islands in the Maldives and the Seychelles:
+Start feeling the spark with this list, from Justin, of the five most exclusive private islands in the Maldives and the Seychelles:

 Cheval Blanc Randheli, Maldives

 “Cheval Blanc Randheli’s 29 water villas are quite possibly the most luxurious ever built at any resort in the world.
 The entire property is lavish, but the rooms are a highlight.
 Designed by Jean-Michel Gathy with cathedral ceilings and 20-foot-high hand-crafted doors that can be opened for airiness or closed for coziness, there is nothing like them—anywhere.
 Each villa has its own infinity pool, dining pergola or pavilion, and private beach.
 Among the many facilities are a spa on its own island, reachable by dhoni, with separate hammams for men and women.”